 The failure to identify all unhealthy sows, particularly when symptoms might be sub-clinical, is likely due to the high demands on staff at this time, leaving less time for close inspection of individual sows for initiation of treatment.
 Underlying issues which remain unidentified potentially contribute to the undesired outcomes for these sows.
 However, sows which were treated in the farrowing house also had higher removal rates post-treatment, suggesting that identification and treatment regimens for obviously unhealthy sows was not entirely successful.
-Late detection of health issues (ie only after they become serious) could have reduced the successfulness of these interventions.
-Earlier detection of health issues combined with successful treatment is required to generate improvements in welfare and outcomes for sows.
+Late detection of health issues (ie only after they become serious) could have reduced the successful treatment is required to generate improvements in welfare and outcomes for sows.